Multiple Sclerosis: Top Questions to Ask Your Doctor

 Ponvory (ponesimod) from Janssen was cleared for adults in March 2021.
 It's a once-daily oral agent for treatment of relapsing forms of multiple sclerosis, to include clinically isolated syndrome, relapsing remitting disease, and active secondary progressive disease.
 Ponvory is classified as a S1P-1 modulator that binds with high affinity to S1P receptor 1.

 Will I Still Be Able to Walk with MS?

-In fact, about 20 to 40 percent of patients with MS still do not have severe disability after a decade of having MS. Roughly 75 percent of people can still walk, although some will need a cane, a walker, or a wheelchair because walking can lead to fatigue, unsteadiness, and a large expenditure of energy.
+In fact, about 20% to 40% of patients with MS still do not have severe disability after a decade of having MS. Roughly 75% of people can still walk, although some will need a cane, a walker, or a wheelchair because walking can lead to a large expenditure of energy with fatigue and unsteadiness.